Mongolian Culture and Heritage

 Mongolian Art and Crafts

-The art and crafts of Mongolia developed over the centuries which stretches from prehistoric ancient rock art of Paleolithic and Neolithic times to present-day.
+The art and crafts of Mongolia developed over the centuries, stretching from prehistoric rock art of the Paleolithic and Neolithic periods to the present day.

 Mongolian Music and Dance

 Music is an integral part of Mongolian culture.
-Among the unique contributions of Mongolia to the world's musical culture are the long songs, overtone singing, and morin khuur, the horse-headed fiddle.
+Among the unique contributions of Mongolia to the world's musical culture are the long song, overtone singing, and the morin khuur, the horse-headed fiddle.
 The music of Mongolia is also rich with varieties related to the various ethnic groups of the country.
-Among the most popular forms of modern music in Mongolia are Western pop and rock genres and the mass songs, which are written by modern authors in a form of folk songs.
+Among the most popular forms of modern music in Mongolia are Western pop and rock genres and the mass songs written by modern authors in a form of folk songs.

 Horse culture of Mongolia